 Birthday Celebrations at School

-In order to maximize instructional time, birthday celebrations at school are not allowed.
+In order to maximize instructional time, birthday celebrations at school are not allowed, but students will be recognized.
 Food items, balloons, or flower arrangements are not to be delivered to school.
 If items are delivered to school, they will remain in the office until the end of the school day.
-Students cannot bring these items home with them on bus and you may be called to come and pick them up.
+Students cannot bring these items home with them on the bus and you may be called to come and pick them up.

-The NRCO will provide treats for two classroom celebrations each school year.
-At this time our NRCO provides Krispy Kreme donuts.
+The NRCO will provide activities and treats for two classroom celebrations each school year (one per semester).
+Our NRCO provides snacks for the parties.
 If you would prefer that your child not participate due to allergies or health concerns, please notify the child’s teacher in writing and provide your child with an alternative snack.

 Classroom teachers may allow students to bring snacks to school to eat either before or after lunch.
-Snacks must follow the district’s healthy food policy.
 Some classrooms may ask that you do not bring foods that contain peanuts or nut products due to the high number of students with allergies.
-We ask that you please be respectful of the and not send these snacks with your child.
-We want all of our students to be safe!!
+We ask that you please be respectful and not send these snacks with your child.
+We want all of our students to be safe!

-Healthy snack ideas include: juice, water, milk, fresh fruit, yogurt, vegetables, whole –grain crackers, pretzels, low-fat popcorn, rice cakes, bread sticks, graham crackers, whole-grain bagels, granola bars, trail mix, and low-sugar cereals.
+Snack ideas include: water, milk, fresh fruit, yogurt, vegetables, whole–grain crackers, pretzels, low-fat popcorn, rice cakes, bread sticks, graham crackers, whole-grain bagels, granola bars, trail mix, and low-sugar cereals.

-Gifts to staff are discouraged.
-However, letters expressing commendation, gratitude or appreciation are always welcome.
-If you do feel the need to send a gift, please be sure your gift does not exceed fifth dollars in value.
-Oregon ethics laws state staff may not receive gifts in excess of fifth dollars from any individual on an annual basis.
+Letters expressing commendation, gratitude, or appreciation are always welcome.
+If you do feel the need to send a gift, please be sure your gift does not exceed $50 in value.
+Oregon ethics laws state staff may not receive gifts in excess of $50 from any individual on an annual basis.
 Thank you for your understanding